sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gmp-ecm-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Files useful for gmp-ecm development
+Short desc    : Files useful for gmp-ecm development
 URL          : https://gforge.inria.fr/projects/ecm/
-Лицензия     : LGPLv3+
+License      : LGPLv3+
-Описание     : The libraries and header files for using gmp-ecm for development.
+Descript     : The libraries and header files for using gmp-ecm for development.
 ```

 </details>